tarantool/cartridge/rst/topics/failover.rst

 election mode using the argparse option ``TARANTOOL_ELECTION_MODE`` or ``--election-mode`` or use ``box.cfg{election_mode = ...}`` API in runtime.

+Raft failover can be enabled only on replicasets of 3 or more instances.

 Note that Raft failover in Cartridge is in beta.
 Don't use it in production.